Solutions · Use case

 How is success measured for structured extraction engagements?

-Measured by per-field F1 (precision and recall on extracted values) against a labelled holdout, plus calibration error on the per-field confidence scores so that low-confidence flags actually correspond to low accuracy.
-Throughput is tracked against the cost of human review the system displaces.
-The evaluation harness is part of the deliverable, not an afterthought — we build it during the engagement so your team can run it against the next prompt, model, or pipeline change without us.
+Measured by per-field F1 against a labelled holdout, plus calibration error on the confidence scores so low-confidence flags really do map to low accuracy.
+Throughput is tracked against the cost of the human review it displaces.
+The evaluation harness is part of the deliverable, not an afterthought.
+We build it during the engagement so your team can run it against the next prompt, model, or pipeline change without us.

 Where does Veso AI NOT apply structured extraction?

-We do not deploy extraction pipelines that write to downstream systems of record without explicit confidence gates and human review for low-confidence fields — auto-write to claims, billing, or trading systems is out of scope.
-This is a deliberate trust boundary, not a capability gap — we are equipped to build the systems we decline to build, and we decline to build them because the risk-to-value ratio in those surfaces does not justify it.
+We do not write to downstream systems of record without explicit confidence gates and human review for low-confidence fields.
+Auto-write to claims, billing, or trading systems is out of scope.
+This is a deliberate trust boundary, not a capability gap.
+We are equipped to build the systems we decline to build, and we decline to build them because the risk-to-value ratio in those surfaces does not justify it.

 Which industries does structured extraction apply to?